-There’s a hidden toxin in your kitchen and it’s not the water… this time, it’s fluoride in cookware.
+There’s a hidden toxin in your kitchen and it’s not the water… it’s fluoride in cookware.

-Now before you freak out, this does not mean you’ll have to cook with pans that stick.
+Now before you freak out, that does not mean you’ll have to cook with pans that stick.
+I’ll tell you how to avoid chemicals in your cookware and have your food not stick.

 Issues With Fluoride In Cookware

-Which has been shown to have a leaching effect during cooking and at normal cooking temperatures, releases various gases and chemicals into the air (1).
+For products like pots and pans there’s a leaching effect during cooking and at normal cooking temperatures, releases various gases and chemicals into the air (that’s the smoke you see).1

-While the graph below shows us PFOA and PFOS serum concentration levels over time in China, illustrating how these chemicals have accumulated in our bodies (4):
+The graph below shows PFOA and PFOS (two popular types of PFAS) serum concentration levels over time in China, illustrating how these chemicals have accumulated in our bodies:4

-Since most PFC’s cannot be metabolized by humans, excretion is the only way to get rid of it from the body once ingested (3).
+Since most PFAS’s cannot be used by our bodies, excretion (urinating/going to the washroom) is the only way to get rid of it from the body once ingested.3

-The problem with this is that the elimination of PFCs from humans occurs slowly.
+The problem with this is that the elimination of PFAS from our bodies occurs slowly.

-For example, here is the half-life (how long it would take to get rid of half of the substance in your body) of three common PFCs:
+For example, here is the half-life (how long it would take to get rid of half of the substance in your body) of three common PFAS:

 - 5.4 years for PFOS